-80 | activity status time | text
+80 | activity status timestamp | text

 A test case end message is generated by tcc after each test case completes execution.
-The parameters are the TCC activity number, the time the execution completed and an indication of the TCM's completion status.
+The parameters are the TCC activity number, the (date and) time the execution completed and an indication of the TCM's completion status.